-Crawl space vents have traditionally been designed to have an industrial look and, as a result, tend to look like an eyesore on a home’s exterior.
-They are necessary and you want to look at a crawl space vent that offers the controls you need based on your weather and geographic location. .
+There are no attractive and functional Decorative Crawl Space Vents in the marketplace other than Beaux-Arts Classic Products “functional Works of Art”.
+Crawl Space Vents have traditionally been designed to have an industrial look and, as a result, tend to look like an eyesore on a home’s exterior.
+They are necessary and you want to look at a crawl space vent that offers the controls you need based on your weather and geographic location.
 The good news is there are excellent foundation vent cover choices available today to maintain the important function of crawl space vents while beautifying your home.

 What are crawl space vents?

 Crawl space vents are vented openings that provide air flow to a home’s crawl space.
 The-y serve an important purpose, to create ventilation for homes without a basement.
 The only way to reduce moisture under a crawl space is by allowing air to freely blow into and out of the foundation, or encapsulate the entire area and install a powerful self draining dehumidifier.
 Most States require 100 square inches of ventilation space per 100 square feet of foundation space.
 In the case of a home with a crawl space 40 feet x 50 feet (1,000 square feet) would need 1,0000 square inches of ventilation.
 Vents must be located on three out of the four sides to allow cross-ventilation.

 As a primary function, crawl space vents allow air to circulate, which is vital to the well-being of any home.
 Good air circulation goes a long way in preventing mold, mildew, rot, and unpleasant odors, especially in the warmer months when humidity can result in moisture buildup.

 During the winter months, crawl space vents can be closed to ensure pipes don’t freeze, another scenario that you positively don’t want to occur.